 Moo-ve Over Soy Milk

-The scientific methods utilized in this study make some skeptical of the results.
-Most notably, the human mouth is difficult to replicate in a petri dish.
-For the time being, if you and your child can safely consume cow’s milk, they will receive the strengthening benefits of extra calcium along with no added risk for tooth decay.
-Cow’s milk is non-acidic and will not promote acidic secretion by any of the bacteria in your mouth.
-Some scientists believe that cow’s milk can even reverse some of the damage to your dental health caused by acid.
+The scientific methods utilized in this study make some skeptical of the results—most notably because the human mouth is difficult to replicate in a petri dish.
+For now, if you and your child can safely consume cow’s milk, you’ll benefit from its calcium content without the added risk of tooth decay.
+Cow’s milk is non-acidic and doesn’t promote acid secretion by oral bacteria.
+In fact, some scientists believe it may even help reverse damage caused by acid.
+For personalized guidance on your child’s dental health, consider consulting a trusted dentist near you.